platipodium/vinos/doc/odd/paper.md

 <!-- @todo  we need to work on catch-efficiency, maybe leave it out? -->

 Boats go on fishing trips and record the catch and the revenue.
-They internally record the economic balance of their activites and continuously adapt preferences, e.g., for choosing a specific gear.
+They internally record the economic balance of their activites and continuously adapt priorities, e.g., for choosing a specific gear, based on value gains.

 <!-- @todo  we need to work on addinng area-flexbilty, max distance and other variables to memory -->

-SERRA

 ### Subsidiary agents: ports, preys, gears